-- 1. Members shall: - a. treat all members of boards and commissions with appreciation and respect; and - b. refrain from participation at board and commission meetings with the purpose of influencing the outcome of those meetings.
+- 1. Members shall: - a. treat all members of boards, commissions, and committees with appreciation and respect; and - b. refrain from participation at board, commission, and committee meetings with the purpose of influencing the outcome of those meetings.

 2. Rule 3.G.1.b does not apply to the Compensation Commission, Sacramento Ethics Commission, or Independent Redistricting Commission.